-Next Time Yankees Fan Yells ’27 World Series’ At You, Counter With This
+NESN

 Hate to see it.

-As for two teams capable of making it to the Fall Classic, the Astros and Nationals will square off Tuesday night in Game 1 of the 2019 World Series.
+As for the two teams that were able to qualify for the Fall Classic, the Astros and Nationals will square off Tuesday night in Game 1 of the 2019 World Series at Minute Maid Park.
 Should be a great time.

 Thumbnail photo via Troy Taormina/USA TODAY Sports Images